centrodph/autocomplete/packages/autocomplete/README.md

 ## Usage

-CSS is **automatically included** when you import the component!
+Simply import the component - **CSS styles are automatically injected**!
 No need to import CSS separately.

 ```tsx
 import { Autocomplete } from '@centrodphlibs/autocomplete';